DAT 101: Everyday Document Accessibility

 Learners will need access to the DAT in order to complete this course.
 Available for free download, the DAT is compatible with Microsoft Office 2010 - Office 365 on a PC.
 Mac OS is not supported.

 The download file can be used with a tool (e.g. Microsoft System Center Configuration Manager) to package and distribute to computers across a whole division or organisation.

 Various licencing options and bulk discounts are available.
 To discuss your options or obtain a quote please contact us:

 DAT 101 should be used as a general resource to increase accessibility awareness and introduce basic Word accessibility skills across all business areas.

 Key personnel who would benefit from a higher level of document accessibility training should enrol in our full-day course, Creating Accessible Documents: Word and PDF.
-This face-to-face workshop provides important contextual information, advanced accessibility techniques for Word and PDF, and further skills to optimise conversion from Word to PDF.
-Participants also gain free access to DAT 101 after the course.
+This face-to-face training provides important contextual information, advanced accessibility techniques for Word and PDF, and further skills to optimise conversion from Word to PDF.
 Visit the Creating Accessible Documents: Word and PDF page for full course details.

 Email: [email protected]